 Follow Amanda on Twitter: @VOADirector

-Voice of America Director Amanda Bennett oversees BBG’s largest organization, providing content in 45 languages to an estimated 188 million people each week on radio, television, mobile and the Internet.
+Voice of America Director Amanda Bennett oversees BBG’s largest organization, providing content in more than 45 languages to nearly 237 million people each week on radio, television, mobile and the Internet.

 Amanda Bennett is a Pulitzer Prize-winning author, investigative journalist and editor.
 Through 2013, she was Executive Editor, Bloomberg News, where she created and ran a global team of investigative reporters and editors.
 She was also co-founder of Bloomberg News’ Women’s project.
 She was editor of The Philadelphia Inquirer from June, 2003, to November, 2006, and prior to that was editor of the Herald-Leader in Lexington, Kentucky.
 She also served for three years as managing editor/projects for The Oregonian in Portland.
 Bennett served as a Wall Street Journal reporter and editor for more than 20 years.
 A graduate of Harvard College, she held numerous posts at the Journal, including auto industry reporter in Detroit in the late 70s and early 80s, Pentagon and State Department reporter, Beijing correspondent, management editor/reporter, national economics correspondent and, finally, chief of the Atlanta bureau until 1998, when she moved to The Oregonian.
 Most recently, she has been a contributing columnist for The Washington Post.